 The best low-cost Chromebook we’re recommending right now is the Asus Chromebook Flip C302C, which costs between £400-£600.
-Good alternatives to the Chromebook Flip C302C include Acer’s Chromebook R13 (£400) and the less impressive Chromebook Spin 11 (£330) if your budget is can’t stretch.
+Good alternatives to the Chromebook Flip C302C include Acer’s Chromebook R13 (£400), the Acer Chromebook 14 (£300) and the less impressive Chromebook Spin 11 (£330) if your budget is can’t stretch.

 Although Chromebooks offer the advantage of being light, port inclusion tends to be pretty stingy.
 In many instances you’ll get a few USB ports, a SD card memory card slot and an HDMI out – and that’s it.
 Neither of these devices are terribly well suited for offline work, requiring a constant Wi-Fi connection for you to access your work, unless you’ve specifically chosen to keep specific files offline.
 Bear that in mind if your halls or second and third-year shared houses don’t benefit from decent internet access.